-A grammar for messages, generating the languages \mathcal{M} (the language of message patterns, using MsgPattern as starting symbol), \mathcal{M}c (the language of concrete messages, using Message as starting symbol) and the logical language \mathcal{L} (using LogicalExpr as starting symbol).

-labels (type MsqPattern) used in the expectation networks may also contain variables for agents and physical actions (though not for performatives).
-Following the concept of agent roles introduced in [1, 12], the variables for agents are called (agent) roles.
-These variables are useful to generalize over different observed messages, and can optionally be further specified by adding variable substitution lists.
-The content c of a non-physical action, finally, is given by type LogicalExpr.
-It can either be (i) an atomic proposition, a (ii) message term or physical action term, (iii) an expectation network2, or (iv) a logical formula containing these elements according to table 1.
+A grammar for messages, generating the languages $\mathcal{M}$ (the language of message patterns, using MsgPattern as starting symbol), $\mathcal{M}c$ (the language of concrete messages, using Message as starting symbol) and the logical language $\mathcal{L}$ (using LogicalExpr as starting symbol). action, finally, is given by type LogicalExpr.
+It can either be (i) an atomic proposition, a (ii) message term or physical action term, (iii) an expectation network, or (iv) a logical formula containing these elements according to table 1.
 Syntactically, expectation networks are here represented as lists of edges (m, p, n, c, l) where m and n are message terms, p is a transition probability (expectability) from m to n, c is a logical condition, l is a list of variable substitutions.
-We use functions $in: V \to 2^C$, $out: V \to 2^C$, $source: C \rightarrow V \text{ and } target: C \rightarrow V \text{ which return the in-}$ going and outgoing edges of a node and the source and target node of an edge, respectively, in the usual sense.
-C is the set of all edges, V the set of all nodes in the EN. $cond: C \to \mathcal{L}$ returns the conditions of edges, subst: $C \rightarrow SubstList$ (with SubstList as in table 1) returns the edges' substitution lists.
+We use functions $in : V \to 2^C$ , $out: V \to 2^C$ , source: $C \to V$ and $target: C \to V$ which return the ingoing and outgoing edges of a node and the source and target node of an edge, respectively, in the usual sense.
+C is the set of all edges, V the set of all nodes in the EN. $cond : C \rightarrow \mathcal{L}$ returns the conditions of edges, $subst : C \rightarrow SubstList$ (with SubstList as in table 1) returns the edges' substitution lists.
 Edges denote correlations in observed communication sequences.
-Each cognitive edge is associated with an expectability (returned by $Expect: C \rightarrow [0;1]$) which reflects the probability of target(e) occurring shortly after source(e)in the same communicative context (i.e. in spatial proximity, between the same agents, etc.).
+Each cognitive edge is associated with an expectability (returned by $Expect : C \rightarrow [0, 1]$ ) which reflects the probability of target(e) occurring shortly after source(e) in the same communicative context (i.e. in spatial proximity, between the same agents, etc.).